Taumata – School Houses

 House groups are made up of students from Years 9 to 13.
 Each house has two student leaders.
 Houses compete against each other in a range of activities throughout the year including sports, cultural, creative and service activities.
 Students can also gain House points each term through their Attitude to Learning grades.

-Students compete for the beautiful House trophy (pictured below with 2023 House winners Jasmine Moor and Vinushan Kanthasuvami, Tararua House Leaders).
+Students compete for the beautiful House trophy (pictured below).
 The waka was designed and carved by Terry Deverell, a former staff member.
+Over the last five years, the House trophy has been won by Matairangi (2020), Pukeatua (2021), Remutaka (2022) and Tararua (2023 & 2024).

 The House system is coordinated by Deputy Principal, Grace Wright and the twelve students appointed as House Leaders each year.